Carshalton Athletic F.C.: Isthmian League 2006–present

+In the 2025–25 Isthmian League season the Robins remained firmly in contention for a play-off spot but ultimately finished just outside the top six, securing 7th place.
+They also enjoyed notable cup runs, reaching the 4th Qualifying Round of the FA Cup against Boreham Wood and progressing to the semi-finals of the Surrey Senior Cup, where they were defeated by Dorking Wanderers.

 Rivals

 Carshalton Athletic's main rivals include Sutton United, AFC Wimbledon, Kingstonian, and Tooting & Mitcham.

-Carshalton have a fierce rivalry with their nearest neighbours Sutton United as they are both based in the London Borough of Sutton.
+Carshalton have a strong rivalry with their nearest neighbours Sutton United as they are both based in the London Borough of Sutton.
 Throughout the two clubs' histories the 'Derby' matches have been contested in both the Isthmian League and the Conference South, and always draw crowds of over 1,000.

 Stadium

 Carshalton Athletic play their home games at the War Memorial Sports Ground located at Colston Ave, Carshalton, Sutton.

 From the formation of Mill Lane Mission until 1906 the club played on a pitch hired in Carshalton Park moving to a pitch in the Wrythe Recreation Ground (and using the Cricketers pub opposite as a 'clubhouse') when they joined the Croydon & District League.
 Here they remained until the outbreak of war in 1914.
 During the war many open spaces and parks were used for agricultural purposes which meant that when football finally resumed in 1919 the old pitch needed to be levelled and resown with grass and so was unavailable for use.
 A temporary ground was loaned to the club by a market gardener named G. Mizen, in what was known as Culvers Park (now covered by housing as Culvers Avenue) and it was here that the club resumed playing in the Southern Suburban League.

 Knowing that the Culvers Park ground could only ever be a temporary measure, the Secretary and committee of the club continued to investigate alternative arrangements.
 Eventually a local area of land, known as Shorts Farm, was discovered to be for sale.
 Whilst the club certainly did not have the funds to purchase all 37 acre of land, it was hoped that they could negotiate a separate sale of 4 acre to be set aside as a War Memorial and dedicated to sports.
 After several convoluted sales and purchases the local District Council acquired the land and the club were able to lease the land they needed and to build the facilities they desired on the land.
 The opening match on the ground took place on 1 January 1921 against Thornville in the Sutton Hospital Charity Cup.